Pathwise uniqueness for stochastic heat and damped equations with H\"older continuous drift: Applications to specific models

-To this aim, we take advantage from the technique applied in \cite{Zab08} in finite dimension, and generalized in infinite dimension in \cite{MasPri17,MasPri23}, for the case of wave equation, and in \cite{AddMasPri23} for the case of damped equations.
+To this aim, we take advantage from the technique applied in \cite[Proposition 1.3]{Zab08} in finite dimension, and generalized in infinite dimension in \cite{MasPri17,MasPri23}, for the case of wave equation, and in \cite{AddMasPri23} for the case of damped equation.
+Here, we apply such a method in finite dimension looking for estimates which are independent of the dimension.